So far, you have learnt to ask a RQ, identify different ways of obtaining data, and design the study.

-Example 7.10 (Washout periods) An engineering study166 examined drivers' exposure to lane-keeping system on their driving performance.
+Example 7.10 (Washout) An engineering study161 examined drivers' exposure to lane-keeping system on their driving performance.
 Subjects were exposed to a driving simulation that used a lane-keeping system, and then to a driving simulation without using a lane-keeping system.

 The researchers found that there was a carryover effect when drivers moved from a simulation with a lane-keeping system to one without a lane-keeping system.